mwillsey/mwillsey.github.io/cv.md

 # Experience

+- Assistant Professor \\
+  University of California, Berkeley, 2024--present
 - Postdoctoral Researcher \\
-  University of Washington, 2021--present \\
+  University of Washington, 2021--2023 \\
   <!-- Led and participated in research projects, published papers, mentored a diverse range of undergraduate students -->

 # Education